W Idioms

 wild goose chase

-- absurd or hopeless search
+- an absurd or hopeless search

 wildcat strike